squarefair/Project-3-User-System-Report/Readme Project 3 Approach to Making a Reporting Program.md

 This program is going to need at least 4 defined functions.
 The first defenition I need to make is for suspicious activites(suspicious_report.txt).
 Suspicious activity is when a user logs in between 00:00 hours and 05:00 hundred hours.
 We are using military time.
 Logging in 5 times in one day is also going to be considered suspicious activity.

 The second defention is for irresponsible behavior.
 This will be defined as logging in more than you log out.
 Basically fogetting to log out will be named irresponsibe behavior.

-The third defenition is going to be for system glithches.
+The third defenition is going to be for system glitches.
 This will be defined as a user loggin out more than they log in, This is impossible so it will be called a glitch.

 For the fourth defeniton is going to be for domain count.
 This will display a users email ID, name, and domain name.
 It has come to my attention that the 5 defenitions must each produce a report.
 So I will need to put each defenition in its own cell.
 These reports will need to produce text files.

+This task seems more intricate than I thought.
+Something key to making this program work is line.split.
+I need to get each column read.
+I also needed to close the files after I made them to prevent further writing and complication.

+The first issue I had was splitting the columns apart in the userlog.
+THis was solved by doing line.split(" ")

+The second issue I had making this porgram was reading the military time properly